revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

-No, we can’t change the value of any variable of an interface in the implementing class as all variables defined in the interface are by default public, static and Final. final variables are like constants which can’t be changed later
+No, we can’t change the value of any variable of an interface in the implementing class as all variables defined in the interface are by default public, static and Final.final variables are like constants which can’t be changed later

   </blockquote>